Allied Health

 - 4

-Humanities Electives: HUM 212 Medical Ethics suggested however students preparing for transfer may want to check requirements at the transfer institution; some prefer SPC 113 Speech (formerly THE113).
+Humanities Electives: HUM 212 Medical Ethics suggested however students preparing for transfer may want to check requirements at the transfer institution; some prefer SPC 113 Speech.
 See Elective Courses by Abbreviation.

 - 5